 Contact a New York Drunk Driving Accident Lawyer

-If you or a loved one has been hurt or injured in a car accident because of an intoxicated driver, you have the right to pursue legal action.
-No one should have to suffer through the devastating consequences of someone else’s poor choices.
+You can pursue legal action if you or a loved one has been hurt or injured in a car accident because of an intoxicated driver.
+No one should suffer the devastating consequences of someone else’s poor choices.
 At Hach & Rose, LLP, we will fight for justice on your behalf.
 Our experienced team of attorneys will do everything possible to obtain the financial compensation you deserve.